mohhossain/Phase-3-practice-challenge-Music-album/README.md

 #### Band

-- `Band.most_performances`
-  - returns the `Band` instance for the band that has played the most concerts
 - `Band#play_in_venue(venue, date)`
   - takes a venue (`Venue` instance) and date (as a string) as arguments
   - creates a new concert for the band in that venue on that date